johnprovazek/spotifycoasters/README.md

 - Next add a redirect uri to your Spotify application's settings and to the [secrets.json](./data/secrets.json) file.
     - The easiest option is to use a local server to automatically process the request sent to the redirect uri.
 For example you could use "http://localhost:8000".
 The setup script will handle setting up this local server so you won't need to worry about that, you only need to provide the link.
 Make sure to follow the same format as the example.
 Use "http" instead of "https" and don't add an extra "/" at the end of the uri.
 The setup script is equipt to setup a local server on another port if port 8000 is already in use.
     - If using a local server is not an option with your network you can use any link as the redirect uri.
 You will just need to manually copy a code from the redirect link and enter it into a script prompt during setup.
 For example you could use "https://johnprovazek.com/spotifycoasters"
     - Add the redirect uri you selected to your Spotify Application.
 In the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) under your application select edit settings.
-Under **Redirect URIs** enter your redirect uri.
+In settings, under **Redirect URIs** enter your redirect uri.
 Click add and then click save.
     - Add the redirect uri you selected to your [secrets.json](./data/secrets.json) file under the **REDIRECTURI** field.
 - Next find the path to your Spotify.exe program.
 Copy that path and add it to the **EXEPATH** field in the [secrets.json](./data/secrets.json) file.
-You will need to use forward slashes or escape any backslashes to get this to work.
+You may need to use forward slashes or need to escape any backslashes to get this to work.
 Here are two examples of my executable path that are correctly formatted:
     ```
     C:/Users/John/AppData/Roaming/Spotify/Spotify.exe
     C:\\Users\\John\\AppData\\Roaming\\Spotify\\Spotify.exe